 On the court or outside, Senior School students can participate in many different sports.
 Teams at the Senior level include Alpine Skiing, Badminton, Basketball, Cross Country Running, Field Hockey, Ice Hockey, Soccer, Slo-pitch, Swimming, Tennis, Track and Field, and Volleyball.

-Girls interested in developing and sharing their artistic skills have the opportunity to do so through participation in our Choirs, Bands, dramatic productions, the Lumina Fashion Design show, and informal activities such as Guitar Group, Oreo Night, and in Assemblies.
+Girls interested in developing and sharing their artistic skills have the opportunity to do so through participation in our Choirs, Bands, dramatic productions, the Lumina Design show, and in Assemblies.

 Far beyond the core curriculum content, a key component of the program at SCS is the development of values, attitudes, and habits towards learning.